mohamed-arshad-ch/aq-pay-api/TRANSFER_MONEY_API_DOCUMENTATION.md

 **Endpoint:** `PUT /api/transfer-money/admin/:id/approve`

-**Description:** Approves a processing transfer transaction, deducts wallet balance, and creates transaction record
+**Description:** Approves a processing transfer transaction and creates transaction record.
+Note: Wallet balance was already deducted when the transfer was created in PENDING status, so no additional wallet deduction occurs during approval.

 **Authentication:** Required (Admin)